UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 UConn vs. Miami (FL) Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup at several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup across multiple sportsbooks.

 |Favorite